 Highlight.js’ notable lack of line numbers support is not an oversight but a feature.
-Following is the explanation of this policy from the current project maintainer (hey guys!):
+Following is an explanation from the original author:

 The only real use-case that ever was brought up in support of line numbers is referencing code from the descriptive text around it.
 On my own blog I was always solving this either with comments within the code itself or by breaking the larger snippets into smaller ones and describing each small part separately.
 I’m not saying that my solution is better.
 But I don’t see how line numbers are better either.
 And the only way to show that they are better is to set up some usability research on the subject.
 I doubt anyone would bother to do it.

-This position is subject to discuss.
-Also it doesn’t stop anyone from forking the code and maintaining line-numbers implementation separately.
+This doesn’t stop anyone from forking the library or maintaining a line-numbers plugin.